 Place God at the Center of Your Marriage

 Our lives have become increasingly busy and full of obligations to others outside the God centered marriage partnership, and it is easy – perhaps too easy – to push our spouses to the bottom of our priority lists.
-Spiritual Bridge reminds us all just how important the person is whom we chose to spend our lives with.
+Lord, please through Spiritual Bridge reminds us all just how important the person is whom we chose to spend our lives with.
 Just as it is easy to push our spouse and their feelings aside when life starts to get in the way, so too is it easy for the Christian couple to lose sight of God’s presence in the daily workings of their marriage.
 Welcoming God back into the biblical marriage can help you feel more connected to your spouse and your faith.

 The Christian marriage is one of God’s first decisions, and it is a sacred union.
 Thinking about your marriage in this context will help you to see God’s design in your union.
 Turning to the scriptures will help you to receive God’s strength and guidance in sustaining your marriage.
 Wisdom and understanding ultimately come to us from God, and so we must turn to Him in order to build and establish our home.
 Lastly, remember that Christians are called to place all their trust in God.
 It is therefore necessary to entrust God with the dreams and hopes for your marriage, and to guide you along the right path.
 You need not trust only in yourself.
-Open yourself up to God’s loving guidance, allow him into the center of your biblical marriage, and watch your faith and your marriage blossom.
+Open yourself up to God’s loving guidance, allow Him into the center of your biblical marriage, and watch your faith and your marriage blossom.

 Work Healthy Habits into Your Marriage